 The company paid no income taxes on revenue of 1.2 billion pounds ($1.94 billion) over the past three years by using intra- company transfers and loans to record a loss for its British business, Reuters reported Oct.
 15, citing company filings.
 There is no suggestion the Seattle-based company has broken the law.

 Her Majesty’s Revenue & Customs “must take a serious look into these allegations against Starbucks,” Hodge, an opposition Labour Party lawmaker, said today in an e-mailed statement.
-“Ordinary people and small businesses, who pay their taxes in full and without question, will rightly be furious that yet again a highly profitable (SBUX) global corporation has wriggled out of paying its fair share.”
+“Ordinary people and small businesses, who pay their taxes in full and without question, will rightly be furious that yet again a highly profitable (SBUX:US) global corporation has wriggled out of paying its fair share.”

 “Starbucks does pay tax in the U.K.,” Kris Engskov, managing director of Starbucks U.K., said in an e-mailed statement today.
 In the past three years, the company has paid more than 160 million pounds in employee, national insurance and business rates tax, he said.